iGaming17 min readMay 2026By · Banking Lead

 3. "Same day" settlement in the pitch but "at acquirer's discretion" in the contract.
 Funds are never truly same-day for high-risk merchants.
 The contract language is what governs.

 4. Requiring you to route all processing through their recommended payment gateway.
 This is a lock-in tactic.
+If the gateway is a separate entity with its own fees and contract, you are adding cost and complexity with no benefit.
 Insist on gateway agnosticism.

 5. Unable to provide a reference from an active iGaming operator.
-Any acquirer with a genuine iGaming programme can provide at least one merchant reference.
-Inability to do so is a serious concern.
+Any acquirer with a genuine, functioning iGaming programme can provide at least one merchant reference.
+Inability or unwillingness to do so is a serious concern.

 6. No dedicated risk or compliance contact.
 Your account will be managed by a generic support desk with no iGaming domain knowledge.
 When you have a chargeback spike or scheme rule query, you need someone who knows the vertical.